 Prior to joining VAL Health, Karen was Chief Marketing Officer at Keystone Strategy, a consulting firm affiliated with experts from Harvard, University of Pennsylvania and MIT, where she led global client engagements to develop R&D and innovation solutions for Fortune 500 companies including PepsiCo, Microsoft, and Johnson & Johnson.
 Karen also previously led marketing and product management teams for early-stage technology companies and was a consultant with Bain and Company in Boston and Hong Kong.

 Karen holds an MBA from the Harvard Business School, a BA from the University of Pennsylvania and a BS from the Wharton School of the University of Pennsylvania.

-John holds an MBA from The Wharton School of the University of Pennsylvania, and a BS in Mathematics from Rennselaer Polytechnic Institute.
+David received his MBA from The Wharton School of the University of Pennsylvania, his MD from Cornell University, and his AB from Harvard University.